Here’s Colin Middlebrough – a volunteer we can all count on!

 Colin subsequently worked on the same bill and met many famous artists and groups, The Beatles, Rory Storm, Cliff Richard, Jim Dale of ‘Carry On’ film fame, Ike and Tina Turner’s Ikettes, Queen, Gerry and the Pacemakers, The Merseybeats and many more.

-(You could say Colin is our MBE – Mersey Beat Expert!)
+(You could say Colin was our MBE – Mersey Beat Expert!)Colin KC5

 Here’s Colin pictured with The Kansas City Five (they were six actually) in Liverpool in 1961.
 Colin is 3rd from the left.
 Just behind him is Tommy Hughes (we told Tommy’s wife, Angela’s, story here) Bruce McCaskill (in the photo 2nd from right) was Eric Clapton’s road manager and also managed Scottish R&B combo the Average White Band.

-The gigging was going well but by 1969 he was also looking for something steady.
+The gigging went well but by 1969 he was also looking for something steady.
 He joined Midland Bank (now HSBC) as a cashier in the days when it was compulsory dark suits, ties and a white shirt.
 He continued to gig with his covers band, The Jaywalkers, while working his way up at the bank to become a Senior Auditor.

 As life went on, there was also time for volunteering.
 He helped, as treasurer between 1989 and 1994, to establish the Merseyside entertainers’ charity, The Merseycats, which organises events to raise funds for children’s charities in the region.